discordjs/guide/guide/additional-info/hosting.md

 ## Steps to host

 ::: warning
-The following steps stated assumes your Linux distribution is Ubuntu.
-However, all Linux distributions are similar and should work on your VPS.
+The following steps assume your VPS is using the Ubuntu Linux distribution.
+Most hosting providers will offer Ubuntu as an option; however, if your VPS doesn't have Ubuntu, you may need to change a few of the steps below (such as `apt-get`).
 :::

 Once you have purchased your VPS and remotely connected to it, what should you do now?
 We recommend you create a GitHub repository first and add your bot files there, as it would be very inefficient to code files through a terminal.